EwoutCornette/EwoutCornette/README.md

 - Used impedance-matched lines for reliable signal transmission.
 - Configured power setup and safety protocols for stable operation.
 - Implemented voltage measurement for accurate monitoring.
-- Created a web interface for I/O expanders to manage connections to specific connectors.
+- Created a web interface for I/O expanders to manage connections to specific connectors using I2C.

 ## ⚡ Skills & Technologies